RESETHACKER-COMMUNITY/Resources/Writeups/CmsServerDatabase.md

 			Like Elasticsearch MongoDB is a nosql database that uses JSON-like documents to store data.
 Also similar to the rest of the databases we have talked about Mongo DB fails to implement authentication by default.
 This means it's up to the user to enable this which they often forget.

 			Tips:
 			Identify: If you're searching for MongoDB instances, be on the lookout for port 27017 becuse authentication enabled by default so to test for this vulnerability just try to login.
 			 To do this I normally just use the mongo cli just install it and run the cammand: â— mongo ip-address-here

-			Exploit: Once logged into the database try issuing a command, if you get an â€œunauthorizedâ€ error message prompting for authentication then the endpoint has authentication enabled.
+			Exploit: Once logged into the database try issuing a command, if you get an "unauthorized" error message prompting for authentication then the endpoint has authentication enabled.
 However, if you can run arbitrary commands against the system then authentication has not been set up and you can do whatever you want.

 	  Summary:
 			 If you see port 27017 open or any other MongoDB associate port make sure to test the endpoint to see if its missing authentication.
 Exploiting this misconfiguration is as easy as connecting to the database and extracting the data.
 This is as easy as it gets folks.

 	### 	d.
 CouchDB :(Port: 5985,6984)
 	###	e.
 CassandraDB: (Port:9042,9160)

   # This project is under development. anyway if you have suggestion for improvements or want to contribute feel free to raise a issue on Github.
 Thankyou :)